unisi-tech/unisi/README.md

 # UNISI #
-UNified System Interface and GUI
+UNified System Interface, GUI and Remote API

 ### Purpose ###
 UNISI technology provides a unified system interface and advanced program functionality, eliminating the need for front-end and most back-end programming.
 It automates common tasks, as well as unique ones, significantly reducing the necessity for manual programming and effort.